CP Group says keen to buy Tesco's Thai operations if put up for sale

 Dhanin Chearavanont, the country's second-richest man, told reporters he was approached by several bankers about Tesco's assets, but has not been involved in any discussion with Tesco executives.
-The Thai operations are estimated by analysts to be worth about $10 billion (6.39 billion pounds).
+The Thai operations are estimated by analysts to be worth about $10 billion.

 "We are keen to buy if Tesco decides to sell," he said.